Numbers to Periodic Tables:

 Some mappings emphasize how the orbitals are ordered and filled with electrons, others stress how the chemical elements and their orbitals are ordered with respect to atomic number Z. Each tells us something different about atomic orbital structure and/or elemental periodicity.

-Madelung's Rule says the orbitals fill in the order n + l (lowest n first).
-This gives the sequence:
+Madelung's Rule says the orbitals fill in the order n + l (lowest n first), giving the following sequence:

-Thus, the orbital filling sequence is, from the bottom of this diagram, upwards because the lowest energies fill first:
+Thus, the afbau principle of orbital filling sequence is, from the bottom of this diagram, upwards because the lowest energies fill first:

 As electrons are added, the quantum numbers build up the orbitals.
 Read this diagram, from the top downwards: